BrunoCaseiro/brunocaseiro.github.io/_posts/2025-02-20-Girls-don't-pay-and-neither-do-guys.md

 <p align="center"> <img src="https://github.com/user-attachments/assets/a64c1228-2c62-4bb1-9f5c-3c2201f617dc"> </p>

-One more introduction before we just into the fun stuff.
-If we try to buy a ticket, the "Wallet" option is unavailable since we have 0€.
-The complete flow isn't shown but there's nothing interesting, just a standard add-to-cart flow.
+One more introduction before we get into the fun stuff.
+If we try to buy a ticket, the "wallet" option is unavailable since we have 0€.
+The complete flow isn't shown but there's nothing interesting, just a standard add to cart flow.

 <p align="center"> <img src="https://github.com/user-attachments/assets/688ce004-ff75-4ded-b33c-e41e7aade4eb"> </p>